Auburn vs. Houston Birmingham Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Houston Stats and Trends

-- Houston has seven wins against the spread in 13 games this year.

-- The Cougars have covered the spread once this year when underdogs by 3 points or more (in two chances).
+- This year, the Cougars have one ATS win in two games as an underdog of 3 points or more.

-- Houston's games this year have hit the over in 61.5% of its opportunities (eight times in 13 games with a set point total).
+- Houston's games this season have gone over the total in eight out of 13 opportunities (61.5%).

-- In games that Houston churns out more than 370.7 yards, the team is 7-3 against the spread and 10-0 overall.
+- Houston is 7-3 against the spread and 10-0 overall when the team churns out over 370.7 yards.

-- The Cougars have turned the ball over 12 times this season, two more turnovers than the Tigers have forced (10).
+- This year the Cougars have turned the ball over 12 times, two more than the Tigers' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.